galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 # Inverted Dropout

-A sightly different approach is to use **Inverted Dropout**.
-This approach consists in the scaling of the activations during the train phase, leaving the test phase untouched.
+A slightly different approach is to use **Inverted Dropout**.
+This approach consists in the scaling of the activations during the training phase, leaving the test phase untouched.

 The scale factor is the inverse of the keep probability: $$\frac{1}{1 - p} = \frac{1}{q}$$, thus: